sravyakota20/ECS134A_Proj3/README.md

 * [Build an XOR gate from AND/NOT](https://electronics.stackexchange.com/questions/487529/build-an-xor-gate-from-and-not)
 * [Some other link](https://stackoverflow.com)

+* After failing to understand the purpose of tunnels this video made me understand that (https://www.youtube.com/watch?v=FDL2cpinIEE)

 ## Generative AI Use
 I used ChatGPT for Prompt 1, and ZZZZZ for Prompt 2....